June/July 18 Jun - 9 Jul 2018

 Your team leaders are qualified teachers with experience of LRTT.
 Their role is to support your training and planning and lead you during the Fellowship with close support from our partner.

-FOUR amazing excursions
+THREE amazing excursions

 Includes Kaieteur falls, Sloth Island nature resort, Mangrove horse-cart tour and Mahaica River Birding Tour.